jsmattsonjr/trzwo/README.md

 4. Place the file in your Zwift ‘Workouts’ folder, under your Zwift ID directory.

 User-configurable options (available from the extension's 'Details' page or by right-clicking the extension's icon in the toolbar, if you have it pinned):
-1. Ramp to Steady-State Conversion
+1. Ramp to Steady-State Conversion:
     - None: Leave the ramps as found in the TrainerRoad workout.
     - Internal: Leave only warmup/cooldown ramps (if any).
     - All: Convert all ramps to steady-state intervals.